approvals/ApprovalTests.cpp/doc/Tutorial.md

 Please note that the first time you run an Approval Test, it will always fail and launch a reporter, as you have never said anything is OK.

+**Note**: For more information, see a [diagram of this workflow](https://github.com/approvals/ApprovalTests.Python/blob/main/docs/explanation/approval_testing.md#running-approvals).

 ### Approval Files

 Approvals creates a lot of `.approved.txt` and `.received.txt` files.
 The `.received.txt` files are automatically deleted on a passing test, and should never be checked in to source control.
 We suggest adding `*.received.*` line to your `.gitignore` file.